abdulhady89/HADT/README.md

 ## Realistic Satellite Simulator Environment supported:

-- Basilisik with BSK-RL.
-It is modified from the original version: [Basilisk (BSK-RL)](https://github.com/AVSLab/bsk_rl) and the original version does not work with this implementation.
+- [Basilisik](https://avslab.github.io/basilisk/) with modified BSK-RL version inside this repo harl/envs/bsk/bsk_rl_101.
+It is modified from the original version: [BSK-RL](https://github.com/AVSLab/bsk_rl) and the original version does not work with this implementation.

 ## 1. Installation
 -